2020 Hall of Fame Election

 The 16 members of the panel included former players George Brett, Rod Carew, Dennis Eckersley, Eddie Murray, Ozzie Smith and Robin Yount (all of them Hall of famers); executives Sandy Alderson, Dave Dombrowski, David Glass, Walt Jocketty, Doug Melvin and Terry Ryan; and veteran media members/historians Bill Center, Steve Hirdt, Jack O’Connell and Tracy Ringolsby.

 The induction ceremony was originally scheduled to take place on July 26, 2020, in Cooperstown, NY.
 In late April, this was changed due to the coronavirus pandemic and limitations on large public gatherings.
 It was first decided that the ceremony would take place on July 25, 2021, jointly with that honoring the Class of 2021.
 That made 2020 the first year without an induction ceremony since 1960, when no one was elected.
 When there was a better sense of how the vaccination campaign was progressing, the ceremony was pushed back by a few more weeks, until September 8, 2021.
+As it turned out that no one had been elected in 2021, the ceremony was all about the 2020 inductees, whose moment was simply delayed by 15 months.

 Former player and Chicago White Sox broadcaster Ken Harrelson, who retired following the 2018 season, was named the winner of the Ford Frick Award for excellence in broadcasting.
 Nick Cafardo, formerly of the Boston Globe, who passed away in spring training in 2019, was the winner of the J.G.
 Taylor Spink Award for meritorious contributions to baseball writing.